parthpanchal123/Hike-it-Up/README.md

 # Flutter Beacon-app

 A Flutter application that allows you to share your accurate location with either one or multiple people in real time.
 The duration of the location sharing time can be set .
+The hike can be shared to other users via a link or a passkey

 ## Screenshots